HBurgiel/Turnip-Report/manuscript/Other soups.md

 # Lentil Chili
 Based on a recipe by Carol Hahner.
 For free recipes write to:  The Idaho-Washington Pea & Lentil Commissions, P.O.
 Box 8566 Moscow, Idaho 83843

-Lentils aren't local but they make good cheap food.
-You can use red lentils, but they cook down to mush.
+Lentils aren't local but they're cheap and easy to store.
+Mix in some red lentils for a smoother texture.

 - Boil
   - 5 c water